sjet47/blog/content/posts/Linux/syscall_irl/index.md

 entry_SYSCALL_64 in section .text
 ```

-From the symbol info we can see the `entry_SYSCALL_64` is a symbol in `.text` section, which means it is the entry point of syscall at the address of `0xffffffff82000040`, we can use GDB to find out the line info.
+From the symbol information, we can see that `entry_SYSCALL_64` is a symbol located in the `.text` section, which means it is the entry point for the 64-bit system call at the address `0xffffffff82000040`.
+We can use GDB to find the corresponding source code line information for this symbol.

 ```gbd
 (gdb) info line entry_SYSCALL_64